Traumatic Brain Injury Linked To Heightened Risk Of Addiction

 While drug and nicotine addiction risk drop fairly quickly after the first thirty days of addiction treatment in the UK, the current study suggests alcohol dependence risk stays elevated for a lengthy period of time.

 It is possible the heightened risk of addiction is a side-effect of the anxiety, depression, and confusion associated with traumatic brain injury, compounded by the minimum of a week spent resting physically and mentally just to recover from the injury.
-Some recoveries take more than a month of rest.
+Some recoveries take more than a month of rest, but if you want to move towards the process of healing a great place to start is recovery delivered.

 It is also possible the heightened risk could be brought on more directly by physical injury to the brain.
 More testing will have to be done before we understand the root cause.